mmbman/Katagiri/1983-06-15-Blue-Cliff-Record-Case-46-Talk-1.md

 *Blue Cliff Record* Case 46 is also covered extensively in [“*Fukanzazengi*: Dogen's Universal Recommendation for Zazen – Talk 4”](1979-06-12-Fukanzazengi-Talk-4).

 <p align="center" style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-46-lecture-1" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-46-lecture-1" target="_blank">Listen to this talk</a>
 </p>

 ---